FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Introduction

 \begin{RQ}{How to correct?} The human labeling errors can be efficiently identified and corrected by periodically rechecking few of the labeled papers, whose labels the active learner disagrees most on. \end{RQ}

 This paper is structured as follows.
 The rest of this section states our contributions; connections to prior work; and some caveats.
 After that, background notes are presented selecting relevant papers in Section~\ref{sect: Background}, techniques and experimental results for the \emph{how to start} problem in Section~\ref{sect: How to Start}, answering to the \emph{when to stop} problem in Section~\ref{sect: When to Stop}, and results for \emph{How to correct} problem when human errors are taken into consideration in Section~\ref{sect: How to correct}.
-Section~\ref{sect: fast2} describes the overall tool FAST$^2$.
-Threats to validity are analyzed in Section~\ref{sect: Threats to Validity} and conclusions are provided in Section~\ref{sect: Conclusion}.
+Section~\ref{sect: discussion} describes the overall tool FAST$^2$ as a combination of all the techniques from Section~\ref{sect: How to Start} to Section~\ref{sect: How to correct} and discusses the threats to validity.
+Conclusions are provided in Section~\ref{sect: Conclusion}.

+Note that all our case studies are systematic literature reviews from the field of software engineering.
+We use that data since that is our ``home'' domain and it seems more responsible to draw data from an area that we know most about.
+That said, there is nothing in principle stopping the reader from applying these methods to their own home domains.
+To that end, we offer a full reproduction package with all this study's code and data~\citep{fastread}.